 The Haiku is a poem of one tercet, simply three lines in length, containing only seventeen syallables in total.
 There is no consideration of meter or rhyme, but the syllables must be organised in the specific constaints of five syallables in the first line, seven in the second and then five in the third line.

-The Naga-Uta
+The Naga-Uta:

 The Naga-Uta is an extension of the Haiku into a longer poem.
 The five, seven, five syllables form repeats as long as the poet requires, and the poem finishes with an extra seven-syllable line.

-The Pantoum
+The Pantoum:

-Originally a Malayan form of verse, it was adopted by European poets in the mid 1800′s, although they dropped the Malayan format of the first two lines of each stanza being abut the natural world, and the third and fourth lines being about human interaction.
+Originally a Malayan form of verse, it was adopted by European poets in the mid 1800’s, although they dropped the Malayan format of the first two lines of each stanza being abut the natural world, and the third and fourth lines being about human interaction.
 European poets simply used the construction formula.
-CLICK ON THE PANTOUM LINK ON THE TOOLBAR TO READ MORE.

-The Ghazal
+The Ghazal:

 The Ghazal originated in Iran during the 10th Century and takes the form of a series of independently themed couplets, with a consistent meter, The defining feature of the Ghazal is the repetition of a word or phrase that occurs in both lines of the first couplet.
 The poem length is usually between five to fifteen couplets.
-CLICK ON THE GHAZAL LINK ON THE TOOLBAR TO READ MORE.

-The Ottava Rima
+The Ottava Rima:

 A fourteenth century Italian origin, the Ottava Rima is an eight-line stanza with an a-b-a-b-a-b-c-c rhyme scheme.
 Frances stillman in The Poets Manual and Rhyming Dictonary cites Byrons Don Juan as the best known example in the English Language.
-CLICK ON THE OTTAVA RIMA LINK ON THE RIGHT HAND TOOL BAR TO SEE AN EXAMPLE.

 The Englyn-